User Tampering in Reinforcement Learning Recommender Systems: Modelling the Media Recommendation Problem

-Evidently, a random variable exogenous to the MDP must be introduced to properly model the causal properties of the true system.
-Informally, we argue that this variable can be characterised as the preferences/opinions/interests of the specific user to which the agent is recommending media.
-Given that it is exogenous to the MDP, it is unnecessary to assign this variable a specific form, but we assign it the symbol $\theta^T$ for the purposes of our causal modelling.
-That is to say, the exogenous variable that is the user's preferences etc., at time $x$, is represented as $\theta^T_x$.
-We do not enforce any Markov assumptions on $\theta^T_x$; that is, it may be dependent on the variable's value at multiple, or all, previous time-steps' values.
+This thought experiment illustrates the need for an exogenous random variable to the MDP to model any external causal effects potentially introducing media recommendations.
+We think this variable can capture the relevance of a specific user's hidden impactful opinions to whom the agent recommends media content.
+We represent this exogenous variable by $\theta^T$ for considering it in our causal modeling framework.

+That is to say, the exogenous variable that is the user's interests not captured by her observed behavior (such a click or like) at time $x$, is represented as $\theta^T_x$.\footnote{We do not enforce any Markov assumptions on $\theta^T_x$: it may depend on the values of the variable at multiple, or even all, previous time steps.} The key point is the potential causal relationship between $\theta^T_x$ and $S_{x+1}$.

-A vital observation to make at this stage is the causal relationship between $\theta^T_x$ and $S_{x+1}$.
-As the example above demonstrated, without acknowledging the effect of $\theta^T_x$, the real distribution over states $S_{x+1}$ cannot be explained.
-So, there exists a causal link between the former and latter variables.
-Moreover, the specific elements of $S_{x+1}$ whose distribution would otherwise be unexplainable are precisely those which we explained are necessary inclusions in the definition of $S$ in order to produce the desirable properties of an RL approach.
-So, this link cannot be removed by any practical redesign of the state space.
-Finally, it is crucial to recognise that an influence link will also exist between $A_x$ and $\theta^T_{x+1}$; intuitively, this just reflects the reality that a user's consumption of information will update and affect their preferences, interests, etc. going forward.
-Given that $\theta^T$ is exogenous and given no specific formal interpretation, it is not our claim that there is a precise model available for \emph{how} $A_x$ affects the distribution over possible values of $\theta^T_{x+1}$; rather, we are just acknowledging the existence of the dependency.
+As the simple example above demonstrates, an appropriate explanation for the distribution over states $S_{x+1}$ cannot be achieved without considering the possible effect of $\theta^T_x$.

+This potential link cannot be easily removed by any practical redesign of the state space.
+Moreover, it is crucial to recognize that an influence link also exists between $A_x$ and $\theta^T_{x+1}$.
+This reflects the intuitive idea that a user's information consumption may modify their interests over time.
+Although $\theta^T$ is exogenous, we are not proposing a precise model that explains \emph{how} $A_x$ affects the distribution over possible values of $\theta^T_{x+1}$.
+Rather, we are acknowledging the potential for a causal dependency via this influence link.